kakao/diatool-dpo/CONTRIBUTING.md

 * Ensure that your PR includes a test that fails without your patch, and pass with it.
 * Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.

+## Submitting Pull Requests

+When you are sending a pull request, please sign the [CLA](https://cla-assistant.io/kakao/diatool-dpo)(Contributor Licensing Agreement) for Individual.
+If you need a Contributor Licensing Agreement for Corporate, please [contact us](mailto:oss@kakaocorp.com).

 ## PR submission guidelines

 * Keep each PR focused.
 While it's more convenient, do not combine several unrelated fixes together.
 Create as many branches as needing to keep each PR focused.